BP

-BP p.l.c. (formerly The British Petroleum Company plc and BP Amoco plc) is a British multinational oil and gas company headquartered in London, England.
+BP p.l.c. (formerly The British Petroleum Company p.l.c. and BP Amoco p.l.c.; stylised in all lowercase) is a British multinational oil and gas company headquartered in London, England.
 It is one of the oil and gas "supermajors" and one of the world's largest companies measured by revenues and profits.

 It is a vertically integrated company operating in all areas of the oil and gas industry, including exploration and extraction, refining, distribution and marketing, power generation, and trading.

-BP's origins date back to the founding of the Anglo-Persian Oil Company in 1908, established as a subsidiary of Burmah Oil Company to exploit oil discoveries in Iran.
+BP's origins date back to the founding of the Anglo-Persian Oil Company in 1909, established as a subsidiary of Burmah Oil Company to exploit oil discoveries in Iran.
 In 1935, it became the Anglo-Iranian Oil Company and in 1954, adopted the name British Petroleum.

-In 1959, the company expanded beyond the Middle East to Alaska.
-British Petroleum acquired majority control of Standard Oil of Ohio in 1978.
+BP acquired majority control of Standard Oil of Ohio in 1978.
 Formerly majority state-owned, the British government privatised the company in stages between 1979 and 1987.
-British Petroleum merged with Amoco in 1998, becoming BP Amoco plc, and acquired ARCO and Burmah Castrol in 2000 and Aral AG in 2002.
+BP merged with Amoco in 1998, becoming BP Amoco p.l.c., and acquired ARCO, Burmah Castrol and Aral AG shortly thereafter.
 The company's name was shortened to BP p.l.c. in 2001.
-From 2003 to 2013, BP was a partner in the TNK-BP joint venture in Russia, and from 2013 until Russia's 2022 invasion of Ukraine, held a nearly 20% stake in Rosneft.